Treasure Coast Beaches: 9 Scenic Spots Near Fort Pierce, Florida

 Need a dog-friendly beach in Jensen Beach?
 Check out Walton Rocks Beach, a 24-acre off-leash dog park with amenities for pets and owners.
 While dogs run and swim with their families, everyone else can enjoy beach time.
 Other amenities at Walton Rocks Beach include picnic tables, restrooms and fishing spots.

 Waveland Beach is also located in the Jensen Beach area but measures smaller in size.
 This spot marks the start of a 13-mile bike path that travels along A1A to Blue Heron Boulevard.
 Those who want to spend the day have access to restrooms, and a lifeguard is on duty during peak seasons.
-Visitors should note Waveland may have some large waves.
+Visitors should note Waveland may have large waves.

 To see these Treasure Coast beaches, book a vacation rental in Fort Pierce or other nearby towns.